VanessaNimmo/portfolio/README.md

 Also spent time looking at websites with 'design eyes' on.
 What did I like about the websites I use every day?
 How were they fit for purpose?
 How were they not?
 And what have other developers used for their portfolios?

+Chose a colour palette with the help of coolors.co: [Colour Palette](https://coolors.co/55cea7-fffeff-fffdf7-0a2342-f0f7ee)

 ## Wireframes
 ## Personal logo (optional)
 ## Usability considerations